The Peterborough School Alumni

 The Association was founded by Mrs Belgion, the Headmistress in 1947, when the School was known as 'Westwood House', and the association was the 'Westwood House Old Scholars’ Association'.
 While 'Old Scholars' has long since been consigned to history, the Association retains its links to Westwood House in its name, which is celebrated by the distinctive Westwoodians’ logo of the grounds’ most beautiful cedar tree.

 The School reverted to its original name of 'Peterborough High School' in 1991 and then 'The Peterborough School' in 2010, but the Alumni’s name has remained unchanged.

-The Headmaster serves as the President and the day to day running of the Association is undertaken by the Secretary, and there is a Committee made up of 18 Westwoodian former pupils and staff.
+The Headmaster serves as the President and the day to day running of the Association is undertaken by the Secretary.
+There is a Committee made up of 13 Westwoodian former pupils and staff.